 4. ETHICS: All license holders must have at least 4 hours of Accounting Ethics in any 36 month reporting cycle.
 Beginning January 1, 2015, one of those hours must be the Arkansas State Board of Accountancy Laws and Rules course.

-5. NEW LICENSEES: Licensees who receive their initial licensure during the current calendar year must obtain CPE hours prorated based upon the date of initial licensure.
+5. NEW LICENSEES: Licensees who receive their initial license during the current calendar year must obtain CPE hours prorated based upon the date of initial license.
 They are exempt from the ethics requirement until their first full year of licensure.

 7. SPONSORS: CPE sponsors must be registered with NASBA.
 The certificate of completion must include the sponsor’s registry number.
 Professional accounting and legal organizations, accredited universities and colleges, firms, and government entities are exempt from the NASBA registry requirement.